NickHrach/LongDeepSleep/Readme.md

 - **Support Wemos D1 clones with weak flash leading to "zombie mode" after deep sleep**:
   Seems as if a large number of these boards are available and lead to this issue reported here https://github.com/esp8266/Arduino/issues/6007.
   When recenlty be confronted with one of these I found a solution for it and added it to this library.
 As it might not work for otheres there is an option to add additional workarounds.
-In order to make usre of it you need to use the second constructor of class LongDeepSleep with first parameter one of the CloneWorkAround enum values.
+In order to make usre of it you need to use the second constructor of class LongDeepSleep and select one of the CloneWorkAround enum values as first parameter .
 ---

 This library abstracts these patterns into a simple interface, making it easier to build reliable, ultra-low-power projects based on ESP8266 (and ESP32).